FreedomWriter/node-boilerplate/SQL/9-AND-OR-NOT-keywords.md

-# The AND and the OR keywords
+# The AND, OR, and NOT keywords

 Get all female customers who live in Oregon or New York: